tchydy/Interactive-rating-component/README.md

 ### Continued development

 - Would love to add animations to the elements on load.
-- Add jiggle animation when no sore is selected on submit
+- Add jiggle animation when no score is selected on submit

 ### Useful resources

-- [event.target.id VS event.currentTarget.id VS this.id](https://stackoverflow.com/questions/32456290/event-target-id-vs-event-currenttarget-id-vs-this-id) - I wanted to know the differences between them and use cases this thread helped.
+- [event.target.id VS event.currentTarget.id VS this.id](https://stackoverflow.com/questions/32456290/event-target-id-vs-event-currenttarget-id-vs-this-id) - I wanted to know the differences between them and use cases, this thread helped.
 - [Check for null in JavaScript](https://javascript.plainenglish.io/how-to-check-for-null-in-javascript-dffab64d8ed5) - I was not sure what equality to use in this instance so this article helped.